 While taking driving lessons, your driving is very much accompanied by another driver.
-Driving is a little less stressful because you know you have the reassurance of your trained driving instructor in Shrewsbury having dual controls just in case of emergencies.
+Driving is a little less stressful because you know you have the reassurance of your trained driving instructor having dual controls just in case of emergencies.
 You know that if an issue arises, they can take control and resolve the problem.
 However, this is a very different story when you pass your driving test, receive your licence and can finally drive independently.
 The safety and reassurance of having someone else to assist you are gone, so it is essential that you are aware of the vital driving do’s and don’ts.

 Do’s and Don’ts To Be A Safe Driver

 Throughout all of your driving life, it is likely to you will hear many different pieces of advice.
 Everyone has their own way of driving which means that everyone has various tips that they think will make you a safer driver.
 There are certain do’s and don’ts that may sound obvious, but are extremely important in staying accident-free and a safe drive, so keep reading to find out!